main-branch/chezroot/README.md

 will create the file containing the minimal version required for `chezroot`.
 If the file exists, `chezroot` will ensure the version is compatible with the minimal version required.

-## Items to do

-Design a `chezroot profile` command to manage profiles.

 ## Acknowledgements